-St. Patrick's lost its facility in a fire in January 2010, and students in kindergarten through eighth-grade have been attending classes in a building on the campus that is a former convent.
+St. Patrick's lost its facility to fire in January of 2010 and students in grades kindergarten through eighth grade have been attending classes in a building on the campus that is a former convent.

 The new home to St. Patrick's is a $2.8 million project.

 It will be 15,000 square feet and is being constructed on what is now a field used for athletics.

 Jack Mazzola Sr. of CAM Builders said the construction is on a 300-day schedule.
 He hopes to begin construction soon but did not have en exact date.

 The Rev. Tom Weise, pastor at St. Patrick Catholic Church, said the money for the new school is already in hand and that the construction is a "dream come true," for him.

 School board president Brenda Clark said about $1 million of that is insurance money and the rest is coming from donations.